tqwhite/js-lightning/README.md

 In addition to request and response, each dynamic page is provided with a system object that contains utilities and other system access tools including any site specific configuration and utility elements.

 The simplest use case is when js-lightning is invoked with a path to docRoot containing no ‘systemConfig.ini’.
-In this case, jsl serves the contents of that directory on port 80.
+In this case, js-lightning serves the contents of that directory on the default port 7000.
 New files added to the directory do not require a restart.

 If a systemConfig.ini is present, it is parsed and made available to each page.
-There are (will be) js-lightning specific parameters (eg, port), most of which will be static counterparts to command line flags.

-If a directory, public, is present, it will be served instead and the parent is considered to be a siteDirectory.
-In this case, it is expected that a systemConfig.ini and additional code directories will also be present in the siteDirectory although they are not required.
+Any parameter specified with a command line flag (eg, -\-port) can be specified in systemConfig.ini.
+It can also be used for custom parameters.
+The entire systemParameters object is provided to dynamic pages.

 **QUICK START**

 1) make project directory and install (**npm install js-lightning**)